 The Impact of Provider Team Communication on Patient Outcomes

-In a study published in The Joint Commission Journal on Quality and Patient Safety, researchers observed surgical teams in the operating room and evaluated their success at communicating. as well as the results of communication failures.
+In "What Are the Critical Success Factors for Team Training in Health Care?" published in The Joint Commission Journal on Quality and Patient Safety, researchers observed surgical teams in the operating room and evaluated their success at communicating. as well as the results of communication failures.
 They found a 30% communication failure rate.
 Moreover, 36% of those communication failures had negative impacts, including procedural error, wasted resources, inefficiency, and increased tension.

-An article in BMJ Quality & Safety reported that other “studies in surgery have shown increased odds of complications and death…when surgical teams exhibit less frequent teamwork behaviors (eg. less information sharing during intraoperative and handoff phases, and less briefing).”
+An article about team training in health care in BMJ Quality & Safety reported that other “studies in surgery have shown increased odds of complications and death…when surgical teams exhibit less frequent teamwork behaviors (eg. less information sharing during intraoperative and handoff phases, and less briefing).”

 Why do these communication breakdowns occur?
 It might be the result of teams consisting of people who have not worked together being expected to function as a team under stressful circumstances.